 Black Friday is over, but Cyber Monday is just around the corner.
 Spend the weekend analysing your data.
 Was there a message or offer that worked exceptionally well?
 Was something not working at all?
 Use that data to get ready for Cyber Monday.

-If you use link tracking in inMobile, you can look at your click-through rates to determine whether an SMS campaign has had the desired result.
+If you use link tracking in inMobile, you can look at your click-through rates to determine whether a campaign has had the desired result.

 Some companies also choose to continue their offers over the weekend.
 It may make sense for some businesses, but if you choose to do so, you risk diluting the hype around your Black Friday and Cyber Monday offers.

-On Sunday afternoon you can send your VIP customers an SMS message with early access to your Cyber Monday offers.
+On Sunday afternoon you can send your VIP customers a message with early access to your Cyber Monday offers.

 #4 Cyber Monday